ManhoodCoach/ManhoodCoach/README.md

 Welcome to the Manhood Mastery Community website!
 This project is designed to help men unlock their full potential, deepen their connections, and embark on a journey of self-discovery.

-Features

-Landing Page: Introduction to the Manhood Mastery Community.

-Call-to-Action (CTA): A button linking to the next step in the journey.

-Instagram Embed: Showcasing social media content for engagement.

-Responsive Design: Ensuring a seamless experience on all devices.

-Technologies Used

-HTML: Structure of the website.

-CSS: Styling for a clean and user-friendly interface.

-JavaScript: For embedding Instagram content.

 Getting Started